Financial-Times/origami/README.md

 ## Markup

-The basic structure of a simple footer has a theme and includes legal links, a copyright notice, and a logo:
+The basic structure of a simple footer has a theme and includes legal links, a copyright notice, and a logo.
+The demo on the component page does not use real navigation data as it may become out of date.
+See the [Origami Navigation Service](https://www.ft.com/__origami/service/navigation) to populate `o-footer` markup with real navigation data.
+The Origami Navigation Service is a JSON API which provides navigation structures for use across FT websites.

 ```html
 <footer class="o-footer o-footer--theme-dark" data-o-component="o-footer" data-o-footer--no-js="">